bechnokid/11ty-neocities/src/resources/statuscafefeed.md

 `;
 ```

-This sets up the HTML of one of your posts, putting your username and the date on line line, and then the status on the next line.
+This sets up the HTML of one of your posts, putting your username and the date on the first line, and then the status on the next line.

 Then, place the following outside the `entries.forEach()` loop: